Climate scientist sounds alarm on emissions growth: ‘Every day in Singapore will be beyond the limits of human existence’

 “We don’t need AI.
 We know what the [climate] solutions are already.
 We need air, water and food,” Horton said, referring to climate-induced resource scarcity.

-He also took a jab at tech giant Google, which announced plans this month to build up to seven small nuclear reactors to meet the power demands of its AI services.
+He also highlighted Google’s plans, announced this month, to build up to seven small nuclear reactors to meet the power demands of its AI services.

 “We don’t need Google to think about how they’re going to balance their energy budget by building a nuclear power plant,” he said.
 In July, Google conceded that its emissions were 48 per cent higher in 2023 than in 2019, largely as a result of AI.